NEPA and Loper Deference

 The Supreme Court’s recent decision in Loper Bright overruled Chevron and established new standards for considering agency interpretation of statutes.
 Under Loper, when Congress has given an agency discretion, the function of the Court is merely to make sure that the agency didn’t go beyond its discretion and that it adequately explained its decision.
 The situation in terms of CEQ’s discretionary power, unfortunately, is a little murky.

 - Does CEQ have rulemaking authority?
 NEPA does not explicitly give CEQ the power to issue rules.
 Arguably, some NEPA provisions implicitly grant rule making by authorizing CEQ to advise the President and agencies about NEPA-related matters.
-Rulemaking power could also derive from § 203 of the Environmental Quality Act of 1990, 42 U.S.C. § 4237(d)(5), authorizing CEQ to assist agencies in implementing NEPA.
+Rulemaking power could also derive from the Environmental Quality Improvement Act of 1970 (42 U.S.C.
+4372(d)(5)), authorizing CEQ to assist agencies in implementing NEPA.
 Moreover, under presidential directives, agencies must follow CEQ regulations in issuing their own NEPA regulations.
 Those agency regulations are enforceable in court even if the CEQ regulations standing along would not be (an issue that the D.C.
 Circuit concluded wasn’t presented by the case before it).

 In any event, the Supreme Court has reaffirmed CEQ’s authority, including a 2024 opinion by Justice Thomas, and lower court opinions are replete with references to the CEQ regulations.
 The D.C.
 Circuit just brushed all that precedent side.
 And under both Trump and Biden, CEQ sand agencies seem to have assumed its regulations had legally binding effect to the extent they were consistent with the statute.